 '''

-int speed;

-double braking_distance;

-string IsWet;

-speed = Convert.ToInt32(Console.ReadLine());

-do

-{
+Dim speed As Integer

+Dim braking_distance As Decimal

+Dim IsWet As String

+Repeat

-speed = Convert.ToInt32(Console.ReadLine());
+speed = Console.ReadLine()

-} until (speed >= 10 && speed <= 50)
+Until speed >= 10 And speed <= 50

-braking_distance = speed / 5;
+braking_distance = speed / 5

+IsWet = Console.ReadLine()

-IsWet = Console.ReadLine();
+If IsWet = "yes" Then

-if (IsWet = "yes")

-{

-braking_distance = braking_distance 1.5;
+braking_distance = braking_distance 1.5

-}
+End If

-Console.WriteLine(braking distance);
+Console.WriteLine(braking distance)

 '''

-This response has an iterative structure to validate speed but the syntax of the loop (do...until) is not correct C# syntax.
+This response has an iterative structure to validate speed but the syntax of the loop (Repeat...Until) is not correct VB.Net syntax.
 The conditions have been changed appropriately to work with a post-condition loop.
 Both required inputs are obtained from the user in appropriate places in the code so Mark C is awarded.

 All variables used have sensible identifiers and data types so Mark B is awarded.
-The student has given the braking distance a value of speed divided by five so gets Mark F.
+The student has given the braking distance a value of speed divided by five so get Mark F.